 Engaging in reckless driving behaviors, such as speeding, tailgating, or erratic lane changes, puts the driver at risk of auto glass damage and poses a significant threat to overall road safety.
 The repercussions of such actions can extend beyond physical damages to the vehicle; they can lead to serious injuries or even fatalities.

 Try to maintain your vehicle’s windshield and windows and keep them spotless.
 Give the windshield and windows a wipe-down each week.
 Cleaning the windshield improves visibility and even limits any glare.

 Learn about the difference between regular glass and windshield glass.

 Deal With a Windshield Crack

 Have you noticed a crack?
 Look at getting it inspected by a professional right away.
 You can keep the problem from worsening and avoid an entire windshield replacement.

 Your teenage driver should look out for issues with the windshield wipers.

-If the wipers don’t work, your teenage driver could have significant visibility problems.
+Your teenage driver could have significant visibility problems if the wipers don’t work.
 Encourage your driver to be proactive, and inspect the vehicle’s exterior.